 Praise be to Allah.

 As Muslims, it is important to remind ourselves that everything happens by the will and divine wisdom of Allah s.w.t.
 When faced with trials and adversities, our beloved Prophet Muhammad s.a.w. prayed to Allah s.w.t. through constant invocations with the language of love and servanthood.

 We can find many prophetic traditions that teach us what to pray and some guidelines on how to pray.
 Some of these prayers are encouraged to be done routinely in the morning and afternoon, emphasising the significance and benefits of such discipline.

-Accordingly, we have been advised by our religious leaders to strengthen our faith in these difficult times and to increase our prayers and supplications to Allah s.w.t, on top of taking preventive measures to help contain this situation including getting vaccinated.
+Accordingly, we have been advised by our religious leaders to strengthen our faith in difficult times and to increase our prayers and supplications to Allah s.w.t.

 Let's increase our Dua for those who are sick as we continue taking the necessary precautions to protect ourselves and our loved ones.